NCarter3/practice-scala/scala-thoughts.md

   - What Scala features would you like to learn more about?

   We want to learn more about apply and currying as well as traits, ojects, classes, methods, functions, and their differences.
-Also, types.
-Like what is Nil, really?
-On a metaphysical level, we are having difficulty gaining perspecive on the transidental plane of Nil and its astrological intersection with None.
+Also, we find the type system very confusing and we aren't quite sure what to do with Nil and None values.